ktorio/ktor-documentation/topics/auto/servers/features/partial-content.md

 * Adds the `Content-Range` header with the requested Ranges
 * Serves only the requested slice of the content

-It should work with any served content of the type `OutgoingContent.ReadChannelContent` as long as its length is defined, like for example the `LocalFileContent`.
+>It should work with any served content of the type `OutgoingContent.ReadChannelContent`
+>as long as its length is defined, like for example the `LocalFileContent`.
-{ .performance.note}
+>
+{type="note"}

-This HTTP mechanism for Partial Content is described in the [RFC-7233](https://tools.ietf.org/html/rfc7233#section-4.1).
+>This HTTP mechanism for Partial Content is described in the [RFC-7233](https://tools.ietf.org/html/rfc7233#section-4.1).
+>
 {type="note"}